-And let’s not forget to mention, that the only thing pertaining to fighting on Paul’s resume is from when he lost a boxing match to fellow YouTuber KSI in 2019.
+And let’s not forget to mention; that the only thing pertaining to fighting on Paul’s resume is from when he lost a boxing match to fellow YouTuber KSI in 2019.
 But this hasn’t stopped him from doing his homework on his upcoming match.
 He’s decided to study one of the world’s greatest in the ring.
-He’s been doing his homework on Muhammad Ali’s ‘rope-a dope’ style where the moves enable you to dodge a series of swings, with lightning quick reflexes that are sure to piss the opponent off.
+And he’s been doing his homework on Muhammad Ali’s ‘rope-a dope’ style; where the moves enable you to dodge a series of swings; with lightning quick reflexes that are sure to piss the opponent off.

 But Floyd Mayweather has mentioned himself this week that the upcoming fight is not a ‘fair’ one.
 He admits Logan is a cruiserweight but he doesn’t have the kind of force from your typical 15 crusherweight, and he doesn’t hit has hard as his younger brother Jake Paul.